kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 ### Encrypting the Data

-Now that we have all the necessary parts, we can go aged and encrypt the data using the CCCrypt function.
+Now that you have all the necessary parts, encrypt the data using the `CCCrypt` function.
 Here is it's definition:

 	CCCryptorStatus CCCrypt(
 	    CCOperation op,         /* kCCEncrypt, etc. */